-- the unit (and, after completion of final closure, the facility) has been closed in accordance with - the specifications of this Closure Plan.
-The certification will be signed by the Permittees and by - an independent New Mexico registered professional engineer.
-Documentation supporting the - 4 independent registered engineer's certification will be furnished to the Secretary of the NMED - 5 with the certification.
+- Within 60 days after completion of closure activities for a HWMU (i.e., for each storage unit and - each disposal unit), the Permittees will submit to the Secretary of the NMED a certification that - the unit (and, after completion of final closure, the facility) has been closed in accordance with - the specifications of this Closure Plan.
+The certification will be signed by the Permittees and by - 7 an independent New Mexico registered professional engineer.
+Documentation supporting the - 8 independent registered engineer's certification will be furnished to the Secretary of the NMED - 9 with the certification.

-6 G-2b Survey Plat
+10 G-2b Survey Plat

-- 7 Within 60 days of completion of closure activities for each underground HWDU, and no later - than the submission of the certification of closure of each underground HWDU, the Permittees - 9 will submit to the Secretary of the NMED a survey plat indicating the location and dimensions of - hazardous waste disposal units with respect to permanently surveyed benchmarks.
+- 11 Within 60 days of completion of closure activities for each underground HWDU, and no later - than the submission of the certification of closure of each underground HWDU, the Permittees - will submit to the Secretary of the NMED a survey plat indicating the location and dimensions of - hazardous waste disposal units with respect to permanently surveyed benchmarks.
 The plat will - be prepared and certified by a professional land surveyor and will contain a prominently - displayed note that states the Permittees' obligation to restrict disturbance of the hazardous - waste disposal unit.
 In addition, the land records in the Eddy County Courthouse, Carlsbad, - New Mexico, will be updated through filing of the final survey plats.